briancullinan/rhood/README.md

 "Goes to charity" are the problem words here.

-How do we write "what goes around, comes around." with code?
+How do we write "what goes around, comes around." into code?

 ALSO, I'm stealing this trademark.